andrewlyden/PyPSA-GB/docs/source/installation.rst

 	git clone https://github.com/andrewlyden/PyPSA-GB.git

-Specify the path to the /PyPSA-GB folder in the .env file.
+Please modify the path to your own directory for the /PyPSA-GB folder in the .env file.
+This allows scripts to be imported in any directory.

 Install Gurobi solver
 #####################